djwatson/hawk/doc/HACKING.md

 JITed code, but valgrind will.
 Note that gdb's jit support is O(n) in the number of jit traces - consider using --max-trace to limit it.

+ASAN,LSAN,TSAN,MSAN,UBSAN can be turned on by specifying -DCMAKE_BUILD_TYPE=ASAN, etc.

 The traces fire based on the address of a malloc'd codeblock - so consider disabling PIE, or even hardcoding constants to get consistent traces.